-Program Coordinator: Dr. Dennis Quinn
+Program Coordinator: Dr. Donald Vescio

-Email: dwquinn@worcester.edu
+Phone: 508-929-8444 Email: dvescio@worcester.edu

 In addition to the standard admission requirements set by Worcester State at: http://worcester.edu/Graduate/ applicants to the Master of Arts in English must have either earned an undergraduate degree in English or completed at least 18 semester credit hours of English courses, not counting first-year English composition classes or English for English Language Learners, at an accredited institution of higher education.
 Applicants without undergraduate training in the English discipline are strongly advised to take survey courses in American and English literature and a course in undergraduate literary theory as part of the required 18 undergraduate credits.